Michel Bastarache: Career

 From 1970 to 1971, he was a legal translator for the Province of New Brunswick.
 In 1973, he was the general secretary for the Société des Acadiens et Acadiennes du Nouveau-Brunswick.
 In 1974, he was the assistant to the president of Assumption Mutual Life, becoming director of sales in 1975, and vice-president of marketing in 1976.

 In 1978, he joined the Université de Moncton as a law professor and was dean of the Law School from 1980 to 1983.
 From 1983 to 1984, he was the director general for the promotion of official languages in the Department of the Secretary of State of Canada.
 From 1984 to 1987, he was the associate dean of the Common Law section of the University of Ottawa.

 In 1987, he joined the firm of Lang Michener Lash Johnston, becoming a partner in 1988.
-From 1989 to 1994, he was the president and Chief Executive Officer of Assumption Mutual Life.
-In 1994, he moved back to Moncton to practice at Stewart McKelvey Stirling Scales.
+From 1989 to 1994, he was the president and chief executive officer of Assumption Mutual Life.
+In 1994, he moved back to Moncton to practise at Stewart McKelvey Stirling Scales.
 He was appointed to the New Brunswick Court of Appeal in 1995 and then promoted to the Supreme Court in 1997.

 Bastarache retired from the Supreme Court, effective June 30, 2008, and joined the Ottawa office of Canadian law firm Heenan Blaikie.
 In 2011, he led in Quebec a public inquiry concerning allegations of irregularities in the process of provincial judges selection.
 After the collapse of Heenan Blaikie in 2014, he became affiliated with the Canadian law firm Power Law, with offices in Ottawa, Moncton and Vancouver.
 As of 2018, Bastarache is counsel at Ottawa-based bilingual litigation firm Caza Saikaley srl/LLP.

 Bastarache was made a Companion of the Order of Canada in recognition "for his lifelong commitment to the promotion of linguistic duality and the protection of minority rights, as a law professor and a judge" in 2009.